imskm/kore-doc/api/python.md

 * Import kore.
 * Define a class with a configure() method.
-* Instanciate the koreapp global with that class.
+* Instantiate the koreapp global with that class.

 The configure() method is called at startup by the Kore platform and will receive a list of arguments passed to the command-line.